Knowit-Experience-MarTech/ga4-documentation-administration-solution/Google-Sheet/README.md

 # Google Sheet documentation

+Google Sheet is the backbone for all documentation and management, supported by Apps Script for automation.

 ## How to use the Google Sheet
 * [**Make a copy of the Google Sheet**](https://docs.google.com/spreadsheets/d/162QAnKN7nBgRxOzsisKLlqzdAsGOk4r2wDe6lzBFbks/copy)
   * If you are a consultant and are doing the documentation on behalf of a client, it's recommended to copy the Google Sheet with an email belonging to the clients organization.
 This way ownership to the Google Sheet can be transferred within the clients organization.